-Corinne Weaver is an intern for MRC Culture.
+Corinne Weaver is a staff writer for MRC Culture.

->

-> Latest from Corinne Weaver
+Latest from Corinne Weaver

 Joss Whedon is a feminist.
 The director is a paragon of exquisitely progressive feminist sensibilities.
 He’s a right-thinking social justice warrior who values women as human beings, who believes in pay equality and probably likes to have a good cry.